rakunlabs/tell/README.md

     Telemetry tell.Config
 }
 ```

-`igconfig` can handle our default values, don't need to change configuration.

 After that in main of program pass the telemetry config to create new collector which is connection collector and initialize telemetry and trace providers with common attributes.